benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 - `dmesg`

 <!-- Here'll you'll want to look for things like errors/warnings around resource constraints (cannot fork a process) or ther major errors.
 Another thing to keep an eye on are dmesg logs about netfilter, or "neighbor".
 Kube uses iptables VERY heavily and sometimes kube nodes will need tweaks to systemctl values to increase its ability to track connections within the cluster.
 Neighbor errors could mean that you need to increase your arp cache size. -->

 ---

-# Working on

-- Helm3

-TODO - add more about how we compelete the loop w/ probes and helm test

----